smilers/windows-itpro-docs/windows/security/operating-system-security/network-security/windows-firewall/rules.md

   If there's no active application or administrator-defined allow rule(s), a dialog box prompts the user to either allow or block an application's packets the first time the app is launched or tries to communicate in the network:

 - If the user has admin permissions, they're prompted.
 If they respond *No* or cancel the prompt, block rules are created.
 Two rules are typically created, one each for TCP and UDP traffic
-- If the user isn't a local admin and they are prompted, block rules are created, no matter what option they chose.
+- If the user isn't a local admin and they are prompted, block rules are created.
+It doesn't matter what option is selected

 To avoid this, **disable** the notification prompt.
 This can be done using [PowerShell or command prompt](/windows/security/operating-system-security/network-security/windows-firewall/configure-with-command-line) or in the Windows Firewall with Advanced Security console on the 'Customize Settings' tab of each profile.